Robust and optimal loading of general classical data into quantum computers: Conclusion and Discussion

+We have proposed practical, robust, and optimal approaches to quantum state preparation.
+The technique is also applicable to the block-encoding general matrices and LCU.
+The approaches have infidelities scale polylogarithmically with data size, and at the same time achieve state-of-the-art circuit complexities.
+So it is particularly useful for near-term and early fault-tolerant quantum devices.

-\textbf{\textit{Outlooks}} While we have only considered Pauli depolarization channel here, it is expected that the protocol is robust for general quantum noise models (e.g. dephasing, decaying), in case the error is not a catastrophe one applied globally.
-Moreover, the robustness mechanism here is applicable to other type of data loading process, such as the linear combination of unitaries~\cite{Long.06,Childs.12,Low.19,Chakraborty.19}, sparse-access input model~\cite{Berry.07,Childs.11,Childs.10,Berry.14,Harrow.09,Childs.17,Chakraborty.19}, function loading~\cite{Gabriel.21,Rattew.22} etc. It also serve as a promising candidate for future quantum data center~\cite{Liu.22,Liu.23}.
-In experimental aspect, our protocol is directly implementable in state-of-the-art quantum platforms~\cite{Chou.18,Moses.23,Bluvstein.24}.
+While we have only considered the Pauli depolarization channel here, it is expected that the protocol is robust for general quantum noise models (e.g. dephasing, decaying), in case they are not catastrophic errors applied globally.
+Moreover, the robustness mechanism here is applicable to other type of data-loading process, such as sparse quantum state preparation~\cite{Zhang.22,Mao.24,Luo.24} sparse-access input model~\cite{Berry.07} and function loading~\cite{Gabriel.21,Rattew.22}.
+In the experimental aspect, our protocol is directly implementable in state-of-the-art quantum platforms, and serves as a promising candidate for future quantum data center~\cite{Liu.22,Liu.23}.

-\textbf{\textit{Acknowledgement.}} The author thank Alexander Denzel, Connor T. Hann and Xiao Yuan for helpful discussions.
-This work is supported by National Natural Science Foundation of China (No. 12405013).
+\textbf{Acknowledgement} The author thanks Alexander Denzel, Connor T. Hann and Xiao Yuan for helpful discussions.
+This work is supported by National Natural Science Foundation of China (No. 12405013), and Open Fund of Key Laboratory of Atomic and Subatomic Structure and Quantum Control (Ministry of Education).